Parcel-NExT/Parcel_NExT/C#/Parcel.NExT/CoreEngines/Parcel.CoreEngine/README.md

 # Parcel.CoreEngine

+CoreEngine provides basic types and protocol implementations conforming to POS and PDS, and provides graph resolving algorithms.
+It does not involve any runtime specific code.

 We try our best to eliminate external dependencies when we can!

 There are a few dependencies that make this module runtime dependant/platform dependant, or cannot be compiled as a single executable or AOT: